Measuring Mobile App Success

 Customer Lifetime Value

-Lifetime value is your primary revenue metric which gives representation of the financial value of the app and how much each app user or customer is worth in his or her lifetime.
+Lifetime value is your primary revenue metric which gives a representation of the financial value of the app and how much each app user or customer is worth in his or her lifetime.

 It can be split out by average monthly value or even split up by value per customer, giving insight of worth over time financially and also in terms of loyalty of the user.